hubmapconsortium/ingest-validation-tools/docs/codex/README.md

 | required | `False` |

 ### `data_path`
 Relative path to file or directory with instrument data.
 Downstream processing will depend on filename extension conventions.
-Required.

 | constraint | value |
 | --- | --- |